turingschool/mod-0-curriculum/front-end/for.md

 ## Practice

 Use a `for` statement to solve each problem.
-You can do this work in the place that works best for you - Dev Tools Console, a file in Atom, or an online editor.
+You can do this work in the place that works best for you - Dev Tools Console, a file in VS Code, or an online editor.

 <div class="s-card">
   <p>Utilize a <code>for</code> statement to print out the numbers 3-14.</p>